 \section{Experiments and Results}

 In this section, we delve into the details of the conducted experiments.
 We start by presenting the preprocessing steps we applied on the database used, namely the VeReMi dataset.
-Thereafter, we define the performances metrics used to evaluate the performance of our model.
-After this, we present the two major sets of experiments, binary and multiclass classification.
+Thereafter, we define the performance metrics used to evaluate our model.
+Thereafter, we present the two major sets of experiments: binary and multiclass classification.
 For each set, we investigate two possible methods of leveraging Mistral-7B: one involving fine-tuning and the other without.
-Our aim is to assess whether we can leverage Mistral-7B with minimal modifications, maximizing its utility without extensive adjustments.
-From there, we compare its performance against two other LLMs, LLAMA2-7B and roBERTa.
-Lastly, we analyze the effect of varying window sizes on the inference time to identify the necessary requirements and potential solutions for deploying the models.
+We aim to investigate the possibility of leveraging Mistral-7B with minimal modifications, maximizing its utility without extensive adjustments.
+From there, we compare its performance against two other LLMs, LLAMA2-7B and RoBERTa.
+Lastly, we analyze the effect of varying window sizes on the inference time to identify the requirements and potential solutions for deploying the models.

-\subsection{Extended VeReMi dataset}
+\subsection{Extended VeReMi Dataset}

 VeReMi \cite{van2018veremi} is a Vehicular Reference of Misbehavior dataset that was created to evaluate the performance of misbehavior detection systems in the VANETs.
 It was generated using the Framework For Misbehavior Detection (F2MD), which is an extension of the vehicular network simulator VEINS, and a subsection of the Luxembourg SUMO Traffic (LuST) scenario covering 1.61 km² with a peak density of 67.4 vehicles per km².
-To experiment and assess our approach, we used the extended version of VeReMi\cite{9149132} that offers more diverse attack types including DoS, Random Positioning Attacks, Constant Positioning Attacks, Disruptive Attacks, Constant Speed Attacks, Delayed Messages Attack, Data Replay Attacks, Traffic Sybil Attacks, and Eventual Stop Attacks that were simulated under varying traffic conditions specifically from 07 to 09 am and from 2 to 4 pm.
+To experiment and assess our approach, we used the extended version of VeReMi\cite{9149132} that offers more diverse attack types, including DoS, Random Positioning Attacks, Constant Positioning Attacks, Disruptive Attacks, Constant Speed Attacks, Delayed Messages Attacks, Data Replay Attacks, Traffic Sybil Attacks, and Eventual Stop Attacks that were simulated under varying traffic conditions, specifically from 07 to 09 am and from 2 to 4 pm.
 The dataset is structured into trace files containing the exchange of BSMs by individual vehicles.
 During each attack simulation, vehicle behaviors are stored in separate files encompassing various fields including: type, receive time, sending time, sender ID, sender Pseudo, message ID, position, position noise, speed, speed noise, acceleration, acceleration noise, heading, and heading noise.